Loading...

 Undressing yourself to your true nature

-Mantra Hamsa aum, hamsa aum, shivaham Free translation: “Who am I?
+Mantra Hamsa aum, hamsa aum, shivaham Free translation “Who am I?
 Who am I?
 I am the eternal Now!”

 Hamsa means both a white swan as a symbol of purity, and “Who am I?” and shivaham means “I am the living Now.”
 The mantra hamsa aum, hamsa aum, shivaham freely translated means, “Oh all-encompassing reality, who am I?
 Oh, I feel it when I truly open myself, I am the living Now.”
 Shiva symbolizes the eternal Now, the source of change, the interplay of renewal and destruction.
 To rest in the now is to experience perfection in change.
 It is about letting things fall away to make room for the things to come, and realizing that although you experience that everything is constantly changing, the one who experiences is permanent, is present, is the blank canvas behind all change.
 The Hamsa adoration mantra thus invokes the healing value of Being.
 Being is the bearer of all our experiences, for without being here, we could experience nothing.
 The Hamsa adoration mantra sings wholeheartedly to Being with the words, “You are my true nature” and allows you to enter deeper into the truth and acceptance of “I am.”